matrix-org/synapse/docs/usage/configuration/config_documentation.md

 * `host` and `port`: Optional host and port to use to connect to redis.
 Defaults to localhost and 6379
 * `password`: Optional password if configured on the Redis instance.
+* `dbid`: Optional redis dbid if needs to connect to specific redis logical db.

 Example configuration:
 ```yaml